Mangaal/text-store/README.md

-# Store-API
+# Store

-Store-API is a demonstration project written in Go that showcases a simple API for managing documents.
+Store is a demonstration project written in Go that showcases a simple API for managing documents.
 This project provides endpoints to upload documents, remove uploaded document, list uploaded documents, and perform basic operations on these documents.

 # Feature

- Document Upload: Upload various types of documents for storage in the server.
+ Document Upload: Upload and store  various types of documents for storage in the server.

- Document Listing: Retrieve a list of all uploaded documents.
+ Document Listing: Allows to list of all uploaded documents.

- Count World: Count the total no. of words uploaded.
+ Count World: Able to count the total no. of words uploaded.

- Deleted Document: Delete uploaded document.
+ Delete Document: Can Delete uploaded documents.

- Most Frequent Word: Find the most frequent word used across all uploaded documents.
+ Most Frequent Word: Finds the most frequent word used across all uploaded documents.

+ #### All of these features can be easily utilized either through the CLI tools [store](https://github.com/Mangaal/store-cli#readme)  or by directly interacting with the exposed API.

 # Geting Started